NuclearPhoenixx/RouteryPi/README.md

 ## Summary

-RouteryPi is a WiFi access point based on a Raspberry Pi Zero W. Together with a pretty case and some status LEDs it makes a really nice alternative to a commercial AP because of easy programming and customization.
+RouteryPi is a WiFi access point originally based on the Raspberry Pi Zero W. Together with a nice looking case and some status LEDs it makes a fun alternative to a commercial AP because of easy programming and customization.
 The only downside of using a Raspberry Pi is it's relatively slow networking speed compared to high quality retail APs - nevertheless it has great potential and makes an even better addition if you want to upgrade some generic old AP that you found in your basement!

 ## Hardware

-You will need the following parts for this project:
-- A neat looking case maybe with holes for status lights.
-Reusing an old router case would be ideal here (Yay, upcycling!)
-- A Raspberry Pi Zero W
-- An OTG Ethernet Adapter (USB 2.0)
-- A MicroSD card (anything class 6 and higher will do actually)
-- A good power supply and connector (1A more than enough!)
-- Some wire to connect everything

-Optional:
-- Some LEDs and resistors if you want status LEDs
-- A push button to reset the Pi
-- On/Off switch (to kill the power obviously)
-- A heatsink - not needed, but your Pi will thank you

-## Specs

-**Raspberry Pi Zero W:**
-- 1GHz, single-core CPU
-- 512MB RAM
-- USB OTG port (2.0)
-- 802.11 b/g/n 2.4 GHz wireless LAN
-- 40 GPIO pins
-- Some other stuff, that's not relevant to this project.
-For full specs visit https://www.raspberrypi.org/products/raspberry-pi-zero-w/

-**OTG Ethernet:**
-- USB 2.0 OTG to 10/100 Fast Ethernet
-- Standard RJ45 Ethernet port
-- No external power required
-- Link and Activity LEDs
-- More info about the one I bought, at https://plugable.com/products/usb2-otge100/
+This will run on any newer Raspberry Pi generation aiming at the ones with onboard WiFi, however this probably also works with compatible WiFi and LAN dongles.

+To get the best performance possible use the latest full-size Raspberry Pi available.

 ## Software

 This build uses the latest version of Raspbian which is Raspbian Stretch.
 You can download it on the official Raspberry Pi website, at https://www.raspberrypi.org/downloads/raspbian/.
 I guess you already know how to flash the image onto the SD Card - if you don't however, have a look at this tutorial: https://www.raspberrypi.org/documentation/installation/installing-images/

-You will also need Python (my scripts use 2.7) if you have some LEDs and want to easily program them like status LEDs.
-If you aim to do something like that be ready to also install python-pip and some packages like psutil.

 The heart of this whole installation will be 'hostapd' and 'bridge-utils' because we will be using the Pi as a network bridge between the LAN and WiFi.
 This means that **you will need an additonal DHCP and DNS server**.
 Nevertheless, this simplifies the whole installation a lot and makes it less error-prone.
-If you already have a router (which I assume you do) you can connect it with your RouteryPi and everything will work out of the box.
+If you already have a router (which I assume you do) you can connect it to your RouteryPi and everything will work out of the box.

-Note: You will need **no additional drivers** at all!
+You will need no additional drivers at all!

 ## Installation

 **Preparation**

-The first step is, obviously, to install the image onto the SD Card and booting it up.
-The first boot usually takes longer than a normal startup because the Pi has to do stuff like generating new SSH keys and so on.
+The first step is, obviously, to install the image onto the uSD Card and booting it up.
+The first boot usually takes longer than a normal startup because the Pi has to do first time stuff like generating new SSH keys and so on.

 Then use ```sudo raspi-config``` to configure the Pi to your likings.